 - Lower operational cost (Note that a focus solely on costs and expense issues will make the consolidation more difficult.
 In most consolidations there are some winners and some losers.
 To be successful there must be other goals to gain the necessary support for implementation).

-STEP 2.
-Who Is to Do What, When
+Who Is There to Do: What, When & How

 Next there must be agreement on how to go about making the study and who is to be involved in the process.
 It is important that those with direct concerns on any potential changes be included so that their concerns can be known and addressed.
 However, they must not be the overriding group in the process.
 There must be an equal involvement by “neutral” citizens seeking what is best for their municipality over the long term.